Loans for Bad Credit

 *** Loan Applications processed and approved before 3pm EST Monday-Friday are typically funded on the next business day.
 Example: If your loan is processed and approved on Friday before 3pm EST, the loan will typically be funded on the following Monday.
 Deposit times may vary depending on your bank.
 Business Day means Monday through Friday excluding all federal banking holidays.

-CreditCube does not lend to residents of Pennsylvania, Connecticut, Minnesota, New York, Vermont, Virginia, West Virginia and Georgia.
+CreditCube does not lend to residents of Pennsylvania, Connecticut, Minnesota, New York, Vermont, Virginia, West Virginia, Illinois and Georgia.
 Availability of installment loans in your state is subject to change at any time with or without notice at the sole discretion of CreditCube.